-All cattle whether in ranch conditions or at the feedlot must be fed a wholesome and appropriate diet for their age and species and which is fed to them in sufficient quantity so that they sustain full health and normal reproductive capability over their maximum foreseeable lifespan.
+All bison, whether in ranch conditions or at the feedlot, must be fed a wholesome and appropriate diet for their age and species and in sufficient quantity to sustain full health and normal reproductive capability.
 Body Condition Score (BCS) must be assessed during regular observation periods such as weaning, 30 days post-weaning, 90 days before calving, at calving, and at the beginning of breeding season.